digwit678/DIGCREAT_AUDIO_PROCESSION/README.md

 Phases of different simultaneous frequencies have to be aligned precisely else they cancel each other out or become to loud which leads to an overall bad mix.

 ### Fourier based Models
-Another widely used method was to just learn all the waveform packages, decompose them into sine and cosine waves and finally recreate the soundwave by the means of waveform addition.
+Another widely used method was to just learn all the waveform packages, decompose them into sine and cosine waves and finally recreate the soundwave out of the Fourier waves.
 However, the waveforms overlap and therefore this procedure is inprecise and inefficient.

 ### Autogenerative Models
 Autogenerative models try to mitigate these problems by constructing the waveform sample by sample so they do not suffer from the same bias the wave packets.